msherif4/kodo/docs/source/user.rst

 This part of the documentation introduces how Kodo may be use in your own projects.

+Before we start you may want to run the Kodo unit tests, see @todo here how.

 Dependencies of Kodo
 --------------------
 Kodo relies on two external libraries which you must download in order